All Episodes

 Even George Will writes about this today in his column.

-And if you think you think there are people out there like me that don't like McCain, read George Will today.
+And if you think, you think there are people out there like me who don't like McCain, read George Will today.

-Anyway, I think this is this is just Howard Dean trying to talk about how young and energetic his team is and how old and decrepit our team is.
+Anyway, I think this is just Howard Dean trying to talk about how young and energetic his team is and how old and decrepit our team is.

-Well, I know, I know that this whole notion we need a cabinet that looks like America.
+Well, I know, I know, this whole notion, we need a cabinet that looks like America.

-Remember, that that's a line that Clinton used in 92.
+Remember, that's a line that Clinton used in 92.

-And of course, if anybody's got a cabinet looks like America, with the definition of looking like America is having a bunch of people of color in there, uh, that would be George W. Bush, uh, far more than uh William Jefferson Blythe Clinton.
+And of course, if anybody's got a cabinet that looks like America, the definition of looking like America is having a bunch of people of color in there, that would be George W. Bush far more than William Jefferson Blythe Clinton.

 But see, this is the divisive politics of Democrats.